potestiolab/canvas/README.md

 |-----------------|----------------------------|
 ```

 * **`list_all_AT_res.dat (for choice2)`**: File organized in only one column that contains the list of _all_ residues that require an atomistic description.
-In particular, given the coordinates file of all-atom structure of the biomolecule, protein.gro, the _residue number_ is the first column of this file
+In particular, given the coordinates file of all-atom structure of the biomolecule, protein.gro, the _residue number_ corresponds at the first column of such file

 ```
 |----------------|